Overview

 Privacy

-Your family information is transferred directly from Geni to your computer.
-It is never made available to this service.
+This tool runs on your computer.
+Your family information is never made available to this service.